 If you check any landscape photographer’s bag, I’ll bet you’ll find at least one neutral density (ND) filter.
-The ND filter is a creative tool for long exposure photography.
+ND Filters are a creative tool for long exposure photography.
 It’s a secret weapon that allows the camera to capture dreamy cascades of water in broad daylight.
 This filter is essentially a dark piece of glass in a neutral color which blocks light from entering your lens.
-Think of an ND filter as a pair of sunglasses for your camera.
+Think of ND filters as a pair of sunglasses for your camera.
 It darkens the scene to allow the shutter to remain open longer.
-While this is an essential tool which can elevate images to a new level, it allows light leak to creep into your images at the same time.
+While ND Filters are an essential tool which can elevate images to a new level, it allows light leak to creep into your images at the same time.

 When I started the journey of learning photography, I heard the term “light leak” and simply brushed it aside.
 Since I had not experienced it while shooting, I didn’t read too much about the issue.
 However, when you’re in the field dealing with light leak, you’ll wish you were prepared to deal the havoc it can wreak on your images.

 My first frustrating introduction to light leak was in Iceland of all places.
 While visiting one of Iceland’s insanely beautiful waterfalls, I knew I wanted a few shots from the water.
 With that in mind, I donned my fashionable pair of fishing waders and set up my equipment with my selected ND filter.
 Next, I steadily made my way to the middle of the cold river and firmly planted my tripod for a long exposure shot.
 Feeling on top of the world, I released the shutter.
 Click.
 When the image preview appeared on my viewfinder, I was puzzled and confused.
 My inexperience and lack of preparedness meant I didn’t know how to stop the light leak right there on the spot.
 While I missed the shot, the experience motivated me to learn the light leak lesson and avoid any future issue.
 This post is designed for you to learn to defeat light leak and not to miss your shot!